Opinion polling for the 2011 Croatian parliamentary election: Seat projections

 The new composition of Parliament will have 151 seats meaning that 76 seats will be needed for a majority.

-Because of the nature of the D'Hondt method and the division into constituencies, seat projections are less reliable, so some polls list tentative options, indicated in parenthesis.
+Because of the nature of the D'Hondt method and the division into constituencies, seat projections are less reliable, so some polls list tentative options, indicated in parentheses.

 The listed poll dates are either the dates when the poll was conducted, or alternatively the date when the poll result was published.

 Early polling

 Overall party rating

 Generic national polls are conducted to indicate overall party rating and provide a trend indicator, while the actual election is conducted not with a single electoral unit but with the Croatian Parliament electoral districts.

 The listed poll dates are either the dates when the poll was conducted, or alternatively the date when the poll result was published.